Ocean Park Hong Kong: Conception

 Ocean Park was originally conceived as a marine life centre.
 The idea was first proposed on 3 March 1959 by J. D. Bromhall, chief scientific officer of the Fisheries Research Unit at the University of Hong Kong, who revealed a plan to develop in the city a super aquarium, called an "oceanarium".
 Bromhall explained the plan by referencing one of the world's two oceanariums at the time – the Marine Studios in Florida, which he described as a type of aquarium where "the species of fish are not separated" and "the conditions are as near as possible [to] those at the bottom of the sea".

 In August 1967, the British Hong Kong government offered to provide a free land grant for the project.
 The site was located at Brick Hill in Aberdeen and occupied 69 ha.
 The grant cost about million.
-In May 1971, it was announced that the oceanarium would come under the Hong Kong Jockey Club, which provided million of funding.
+In May 1971, it was announced that the oceanarium would come under the Hong Kong Jockey Club, which provided million in funding.